ScottThomasMiller/ScottsML/nail/hypersearch/README.md

 OK

 That last "OK" indicates successful completion of the training job.
-See hypers.sh for an example of what you might put in script.
+See hypers.sh for an example of what you might put in the training script.